vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/README.md

   destination: app-wld09-prod-web
   services:
     - HTTPS
+    - SSH
   ports:
     - 8443
+    - 8080
   protocol: tcp
 ```

+In this example, the rule will allow traffic using the predefined HTTPS and SSH services, plus TCP traffic on ports 8443 and 8080.

 Note: The availability of predefined services may vary between NSX versions.
 This list is based on NSX 4.2.1 and represents the most common services.